Draeli/rss-bridge/README.md

 @name Return name bridge
 @description Return the discription of your bridge
-@use[n](keyName="key description") For each use, if there is expected parameters, only put the key name and a little description and separates parameters by a comma.
+@useN(keyName="key description") For each use, if there is expected parameters, only put the key name and a little description and separates parameters by a comma.
 If your bridge doesn't use parameters, don't declare @use annotation.

 6 : At this point, all is suppose to be good, you need only to open the main entrance page (web/index.php) and check if your bridge appears.
 To learn and understand details, don't hesitate to read existing bridges and after, when all will be fine, don't forget to share :)